7ang0n1n3/snowkb-editor/README.md

 - **Search**: Use the search box to find specific articles
 - **Edit**: Make changes in the editor - auto-save is enabled
 - **Delete**: Click the "Delete" button to remove an article
+- **Theme Toggle**: Click the moon/sun icon in the top-right to switch between dark and light themes

 ### Import/Export